 Eric joined the Center for Adventist Research as the Digital Systems Manager in April of 2015.
 He has a strong background in managing digital resources and developing software solutions.
 He has been working aggressively with Julie Johnson to develop the software plan for the Adventist Digital Library (ADL).
 He became Manager when Julie Johnson stepped out of that role.

 Project and Event Manager

 Heidi began as the Administrative Assistant for the Center for Adventist Research in July of 2013.
-She is now transitioning to Katy’s position as Katy leaves to move to Maryland.
+In June of 2015, she transitioned into her current position.
+Her duties as the Project and Event Manager position.
 Her duties cover a broad spectrum including coordinating study tours, planning symposiums, preparing printed materials, producing exhibits for display, and assisting Dr. Burt with his classes.
 Heidi is a graduate of Andrews University with a BT degree in Graphic Arts Imaging and an AS degree in Business.

 University Archivist, Andrews University Archives